 OCD Symptoms

-The cornerstones of OCD symptoms are obsessions and compulsions.
-In some situations, these could be very evident to the person and others around, while other times, the symptoms could be harder to identify.
+The key OCD symptoms are obsessions and compulsions.
+In some situations, these could be very evident to the person and others around, while other times, the symptoms could be harder to identify, like if someone has purely obsessional OCD and performs compulsions mentally.
 In OCD, the obsessions and compulsions take a large amount of time in someone’s day.
 Obsessions can distract people for long periods, and compulsions could take hours to perform.

 It is thought that typical OCD obsessions derive from survival instincts.2 There are many different types of OCD obsessions that have been considered to fit into four categories.4